CaptainChicky/Trojan.BAT.PC-Optimizer-Pro/README.md

 # What is Trojan.BAT.PC-Optimizer-Pro?
-As its name suggests, it is a trojan.
-Or at least, half of it is.
+As its name suggests, it is a batchfile trojan, pretending to be something while doing something else.
+It was my 2020 attempt at being funny after reading a lot about the funny "delete System32" joke and learning some batchfile.

-  - The "destructive" version will pretend to be a windows PC cleaning utility, scanning for unneeded files, and then prompting the user to delete them.
-This will result in the user will unwittingly deleting their system32 folder, as an internet meme xD.
+The program will pretend to be a windows PC cleaning utility, scanning for unneeded files, and then prompting the user to delete them.
+This will result in the user will unwittingly deleting their System32 folder, as an internet meme xD.
-  - The "clean" version will actually help one delete unneeded files from their computer, such as cache of the three major browsers, log and error reporting files Windows makes, etc. For a full list, please see the source code.
-However, it will still do a fake scan(tree command) to make it look more official ¯\\\_(ツ)\_/¯.

-# Requirements to use...
+# Usage
+To use the program, simply download the release, or repo.
+If you downloaded the repo, you have to "compile" the project yourself (you technically don't need to, but for pure aesthetic purposes, please do lol).
+This is detailed below.
+If you downloaded the repease, simply unzip and run the executable.
+## How to "Compile"

+## Dependencies
 This program uses MS-DOS batch programming, along with Visual Basic.
 On a said computer, the Windows Command Prompt(cmd.exe) must be present, along with wscript.exe or cscript.exe to run the Visual Basic.

 <sub>which is literally every default windows installation xD shush<sub>